im-bob-loucans/api_exam/README.md

 - NOTE: These instructions are for Mac only

 1. Install a JRE:
-   - Download the OpenJDK 13 JRE and install: https://adoptopenjdk.net/ - you will most likely need admin privileges to do this - check with your IT team.
+   - Download the OpenJDK JRE (11 or better) and install: https://adoptopenjdk.net/ - you will most likely need admin privileges to do this - check with your IT team.

 2. Clone a local copy of the repo - follow GitHub instructions for setting up a client